ubports/docs.ubports.com/porting-guide-work/README.md

 # Ubuntu Touch Porting Guide Development

 This repository contains the development version of the modernized Ubuntu Touch porting guide.
+The guide is being reworked by Ari Börde Kröyer, based on the current guide and the Halium Generic Adaptation Build Tools, and using AI assistance.

+# Notes to the Reader

+My end goal is that this version of the guide can become a drop-in replacement for the current version of the guide, and serve to help and promote the porting effort.
+This will require a coordinated community effort, as I am not sufficiently technically knowledgeable and skilled to complete this task on my own.

+I therefore ask the reader to keep in mind that what you are seeing is an unfinished product which may very well contain factual mistakes and errors, and that your ideas and feedback are both welcome and needed.

+I am making the first version available on November 21, 2024.
+In an early phase, I encourage readers to discuss this project on Telegram, in the UBports Porting group (https://t.me/ubports_porting).
+Feel free to tag me there when proposing ideas, pointing out errors, etc. Please keep in mind that I have limited time to spend on this project, so my responses might come with some delay.

 ## Setup Instructions